pallets/flask/docs/api.rst

 .. class:: session

-   The session object works pretty much like an ordinary dict, with the difference that it keeps track on modifications.
+   The session object works pretty much like an ordinary dict, with the difference that it keeps track of modifications.

    This is a proxy.
 See :ref:`notes-on-proxies` for more information.